Nothobranchius

 vinegar eels container

-Once the oats are cool, put some in your container to a depth of about 1/2".
+Prepare the media by soaking in vinegar as described above and put some in your container to a depth of about 1/2".
 Too much depth can cause your worms to take longer to start wall crawling.
-If your oats aren't good and wet, moisten them with a few spoonfulls of vinegar.
-You can put any excess oats in a ziplok bag and freeze them for later use.
+If your oats aren't good and soaked, moisten them with a few spoons of vinegar.

 media in container